harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to delete a directory.
+This task is to change directory to previous one.